Darkness4/blog/pages/blog/2023-10-09-understanding-authentication/page.md

 There are a **lot** of solution to host an active directory.
 But I recommend only one: **389ds**.
 Before I explain, let me explain LDAP.

 Lightweight Directory Access Protocol is a protocol to store/find/manage users information.
-It's a **very** old protocol used for telecommunication, but LDAPv3 was published in 1998.
-To host an LDAP server, there is OpenLDAP, but managing it is a hellish experience where you have.
-Example:
+It's a **very** old protocol used for telecommunication.
+The latest version, LDAPv3, was published in 1998!
+To host an LDAP server, there is OpenLDAP, but managing it is a hellish experience.
+Example of usage:

 ```shell
 cat << 'EOF' >> user.ldif